JC Unit One: On the Road In Johnny Cash's Custom Tour Bus

 "We call it Unit One.
 I love my bus.
 It really is my home too.
 When I make it off another plane through another airport, the sight of that big black MCI waiting by the curb sends waves of relief through me – Aah! – safety, familiarity, solitude.
 Peace at last.
 My cocoon.”

-At the time, I was fortunate enough to be guiding Johnny Cash's original band, the Tennessee Three, as their Personal Manager and my duties were guiding them on what the they should do now that The Man himself was gone.
+At the time, I was fortunate enough to be representing Johnny Cash's original band, the Tennessee Three, as their Personal Manager and my duties were guiding them on what the they should do now that The Man himself was gone.
 We all agreed that the best thing they could do was keep the unique sound they created together alive by continuing to tour and play out in public to audiences who still needed their fix.
 We worked hard to get the band back on the road after John's death, a band that still included two of the original three members.
 The drummer, WS "Fluke" Holland, is also the first drummer in rock and roll music, featured on the original Carl Perkins version of Blue Suede Shoes.
-Holland was also key to creating Elvis Presley's early image, albeit unwittingly, by providing the poor southern singer with clothing for his various appearances on TV and concert, all of which were sized too big for the eventual "King of Rock and Roll."
+Holland was also key to creating Elvis Presley's early image, albeit unwittingly, by loaning the poor southern singer clothing for his various appearances on TV and concert, all of which were sized too big for the eventual "King of Rock and Roll."
 These oversized jackets would quickly become a trademark of Elvis' and are still in the personal collection of Holland in his Jackson, Tennessee home.

 Bob Wootton played guitar, taking over for Luther Perkins who died in 1968, but also sang vocals with Cash, acted as his body double for TV and film work, and served as Cash's bodyguard on the road.
 After Cash's death Wootton took over lead vocals for the live act and recordings, and they continue to tour the US and Europe to this day.
 One evening, I got a message from Bob's wife, Vicky, telling me how someone had contacted her to buy the original license plates that Bob (also the bus driver at times) had ordered but never got a chance to put on before it was sold.
 She told me that Dave Wright owned the JC Unit One and wanted the plates to complete the restoration he was planning.
 After a long conversation trading stories, Wright agreed to allow the Tennessee Three full use of the bus for touring, stating that it was the right thing to do, getting it back on the open road with the band who made it all possible.